imse317/imse317.github.io/syllabus/syllabus.md

 No makeup or early exam will be given without valid documented excuse and *prior* instructor consent.

-<h2 id="honor-code">Honor code</h2>
+## What are the <font color="red">Honor Code</font> policies?

 UM-Dearborn values academic honesty and integrity.
-Each student has a responsibility to understand, accept, and comply with the University's standards of academic conduct as set forth by the
+It is your responsibility to understand, accept, and comply with the University's standards of academic conduct as set forth by the
 [**Academic Code of Conduct**](http://catalog.umd.umich.edu/academic-policies-campus/academic-code-of-conduct/), as well as policies established by the schools and colleges.
 Cheating, collusion, misconduct, fabrication, and plagiarism are considered serious offenses.
 Violations will not be tolerated and may result in penalties up to and including expulsion from the University.

 **General course rules**

 - All course work (i.e., homework, exams) must represent your own work.
 - **Using unauthorized tutoring websites or services, including, but not limited to, Chegg, Course Hero, and Bartleby, for any course work (i.e., exams, homework) constitutes cheating and violates the Honor Code.**
+- **All violations will be penalized and reported to the University's Academic Integrity Board (AIB) *with no exceptions*.**
 - If you have any questions about whether something is or is not allowed, ask the instructor *beforehand*.
-- All violations will be penalized and reported to the Academic Integrity Board (AIB) at the University *with no exceptions*.

 **Homework**